 Instrument pressure doesn't match your barometer?
 The pressure sensor in the LI-7550 is good to about 0.1%.
-The pressure sensor in the sensor head is good to about 4%.
 For operating purposes, it doesn't need to be very good (see A Note About Pressure And Temperature on page 8-7).
 When setting the span(s) of the instrument, however, it is more important.